 God called me to be a preacher while I was praying on a mountain.
 That was not my happy moment.
 But I surrendered myself to God and registered in the Presbyterian Seminary in Korea.
 However, after three months I had to drop out of the school because there was no class due to the demonstration against the Dean of the Seminary.
 I worked for the power company for seven years.
 But I couldn’t resist the call to be a preacher anymore.

-Overall, it has been a great joy.
 We have been so blessed with wonderful friends and church families wherever we served.
 Mee Young and I have been in ministry for twenty-six years.
-By the grace of God wherever Mee Young and I have served, we have seen the churches grow.
-We have served five different churches, and we have been involved in capital building projects five times!

 I went to Hankuk University of Foreign Studies in South Korea for my Bachelor’s Degree, Duke Divinity School for Master of Divinity, then Wesley Theological Seminary in Washington, D.C. for Doctor of Ministry.